 From the parking lot/visitor's center (the park entrance nearest town) walk down the paved road toward the boat dock.
 As this road deadends at the river boat take a right down a hiking trail.
 Walk about 20 yards to the base of the Minnesota strip.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Minnesota Strip:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Minnesota Strip:

 Featured Route For Minnesota Strip